 - The Cryptocurrency Risk Index.
 A composite of sub-indexes that measure (a) relative and absolute price fluctuations over multiple time frames, (b) declines from peak to trough in terms of frequency and magnitude, (c) market bias, whether up or down, and other factors.

 - The Cryptocurrency Reward Index.
 A composite of sub-indexes that evaluate (a) returns compared to moving averages, (b) absolute returns compared to a benchmark, (c) smoothed returns compared to a benchmark, and other factors.

 - The Cryptocurrency Technology Index.
 A composite of sub-indexes calculated by a manual analysis of publicly available white papers, public discussion forums or announcements, and open source code to evaluate the protocols underlying each cryptocurrency.
 Factors considered include the level of anonymity, sophistication of monetary policy, governance capabilities, the ability or flexibility to improve code, energy efficiency, scaling solutions, interoperability with other blockchains and many more.

-- The Cryptocurrency Fundamental Index.
+- The Cryptocurrency Adoption Index (formerly called “Fundamentals Index”).
 A composite of sub-indexes that evaluate transaction speed and scalability, market penetration, network security, decentralization of block production, network capacity, developer participation, public acceptance, plus other key factors.

 Each of these indexes is appropriately weighted, compared and then evaluated in terms of how it interacts with the other three indexes systemically.
 The end result of the analytical process is the Weiss Cryptocurrency Rating.